 In terms of affording a study abroad program, as a college student, you may also have access to financial support that you will not have once you graduate college.
 So why not take advantage of it?
 The three types of funding that you can access as a college student are financial aid, scholarships and fundraising.

 If you have financial aid, such as the PELL, the GI Bill or student loans, you can use them to pay for the cost of the trip.
 In addition, any financial aid that you have to cover the cost of tuition and fees at GHC such as PELL, the GI Bill, the HOPE scholarship or loans can likewise be used to cover the cost of courses associated with study abroad programs.

 In trying to ascertain if you have the funds to afford study abroad, the very first step that you should take is to make sure that you have a current FAFSA form on file and make an appointment to speak with a Financial Aid counselor in the GHC Financial Aid Office.
 In many cases, students have access to more money that they think is the case.
 However, the only way to know if this is the case for you is to speak with someone in Financial Aid.
-In fact, meeting with a Financial Aid counselor is mandatory for all GHC students participating in study abroad programs.
-It is the very first thing you should do after you decide to study abroad and submit your GHC student study abroad application!
+In fact, meeting with a Financial Aid counselor is very important for all GHC students participating in study abroad programs.
+It is the very first thing you should do after you decide to study abroad!

 For more information about GHC Financial Aid, as well as contact information, please see the GHC Financial Aid website at the following link:

 To contact GHC Financial Aid, please see the following information:

 Offices and phone numbers: